eventide-project/schema/README.md

 class SomeClass
   include Schema

-  attribute :age, Numeric, default: proc { 'Some Name' }
+  attribute :age, Numeric, default: -> { 'Some Name' }
 end

 some_object = SomeClass.new